wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

 	ms.date="08/18/2015"
 	wacn.date=""/>

-# Integrate an Azure web app with Azure CDN #
+# Integrate an Azure Website with Azure CDN #

-Azure Websites can be integrated with [Azure CDN](/home/features/cdn/), adding to the global scaling capabilities inherent in Azure Websites Web App by serving your web app content globally from server nodes near your customers (an updated list of all current node locations can be found [here](http://msdn.microsoft.com/zh-cn/library/azure/gg680302.aspx).
-This integration dramatically increases the performance of your Azure Websites Web App and significantly improves your web app's user experience worldwide.
+Azure Websites can be integrated with [Azure CDN](/home/features/cdn/), adding to the global scaling capabilities inherent in Azure Website by serving your web site content globally from server nodes near your customers (an updated list of all current node locations can be found [here](http://msdn.microsoft.com/zh-cn/library/azure/gg680302.aspx).
+This integration dramatically increases the performance of your Azure Website and significantly improves your web site's user experience worldwide.

-Integrating Azure Web apps with Azure CDN gives you the following advantages:
+Integrating Azure Websites with Azure CDN gives you the following advantages:

-- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure web app's [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
+- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure Website's [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
-- Easily upgrade the NuGet packages in your web app in Azure Websites, such as jQuery or Bootstrap versions
+- Easily upgrade the NuGet packages in your web site in Azure Websites, such as jQuery or Bootstrap versions
-- Manage your Web application and your CDN-served content from the same Visual Studio interface
+- Manage your Web Site and your CDN-served content from the same Visual Studio interface
 - Integrate ASP.NET bundling and minification with Azure CDN

 ## What you will build ##

-You will deploy a web app to Azure Websites using the default ASP.NET MVC template in Visual Studio, add code to serve content from an integrated Azure CDN, such as an image, controller action results, and the default JavaScript and CSS files, and also write code to configure the fallback mechanism for bundles served in the event that the CDN is offline.
+You will deploy a web site to Azure Websites using the default ASP.NET MVC template in Visual Studio, add code to serve content from an integrated Azure CDN, such as an image, controller action results, and the default JavaScript and CSS files, and also write code to configure the fallback mechanism for bundles served in the event that the CDN is offline.

 ## What you will need ##